 In 2005, my son Patrick went to help his grandfather for the summer.
 Together they designed and handmade a USA map using recycled license plates.
 It took most of the summer.
 It hangs in our shop today.

 The map got so much attention my father started making different items with recycled license plates as a hobby.
 He is known around town as the old guy with all the license plates.
-He was 80 years old in 2005.
+He was 80 years old at that time in 2005.

 In 2007, I was laid off.
-The company I had worked for over 20 years was closing its doors.
+The company I had worked for over 20 years closed.
 I couldn't find work in a corporate office so I took a large pay cut to start working as a caregiver.
-I was still sending out resume hoping to get back into the corporate world but being in my 50's nobody was hiring.
+I was still sending out resume hoping to get back into the corporate world but being in my 50's nobody was not getting any call backs.

-After a few years and the loss of a very special lady I had taken care of, I just couldn't stay in that field of work.
+After a few years of caring and the loss of a very special lady I had taken care of, I just couldn't stay in that field of work.